 Read our article 'What is an ATAR or ATAR-equivalent and what are they used for?' to find out more.

 It is still possible to gain entry to university courses without an ATAR or ATAR-equivalent.
 Read 'What to do if you didn't get the ATAR you need for your course' to find out more.

 How will I pay for my study?

-If you are eligible, you may be able to access a HECS‑HELP loan or a subsidised higher education place or a FEE-HELP loan for a non-subsidised place.
+If you are eligible, you may be able to access a HECS‑HELP loan for a subsidised higher education place.

 For a non-subsidised place, you may be able to access a FEE-HELP loan.